Stability of Valuations and Koll\'ar Components: K-semistability implies the minimum

-With all the techniques we have, we can prove Theorem \ref{t-equiK}. \begin{proof}[Proof of Theorem \ref{t-equiK}] Let $(X,D)$ be a cone of $-r(K_V+\Delta)$ over $(V,\Delta)$ for some sufficiently divisible positive integer $r$.
-And we consider the minimizing problem of the normalized local volume at the $T$-singularity $o$ which is the vertex.
-We aim to show that if $(V, \Delta)$ is $T$-equivariantly K-semistable then $\ord_V$ minimizes $\hvol_{X,D}$.
+is non-negative for any divisorial valuation $\ord_E$ over $V$.
+By the valuative criterion for (log-)K-semistability in \cite{Fuj16, Li15b, LL16}, this implies $(V, \Delta)$ is indeed log-K-semistable. \end{proof} An alternative way to prove the first implication of Theorem \ref{thm-Ksemi} is using Proposition \ref{p-fanocone} and the arguments of \cite[Section 4.2]{LL16}.
+With all the techniques we have, we can prove Theorem \ref{t-equiK}. \begin{proof}[Proof of Theorem \ref{t-equiK}] Let $(X,D)$ be the affine cone of $L=-r^{-1}(K_V+\Delta)$ over $(V,\Delta)$ for $r^{-1}$ being some sufficiently divisible positive integer.
+We consider the minimizing problem of the normalized local volume at the $T$-equivariant singularity $o$ which is the vertex.
+We aim to show that if $(V, \Delta)$ is $T$-equivariantly log-K-semistable then $\ord_V$ minimizes $\hvol_{(X,D)}$.
+This then implies that $(V,\Delta)$ is log-K-semistable by Theorem \ref{thm-Ksemi} .

+Following the proof of Proposition \ref{l-Tmini}, we assume that $T=(\bC^*)^r$ and fix a lexicographic order on $\bZ^r$.
+Then by taking initial ideals, we can always associate a graded sequence of $T$-equivariant ideals to a given primary ideal.
+On the other hand,